Things You Should Know Before You Buy or Build In Red Hawk

 Red Hawk was developed as “a private equestrian development and wildlife preserve” with a strong emphasis on maintaining and protecting the “natural beauty, serenity, views, and present surroundings” of the area.
 Large portions of every Red Hawk lot have been designated as “Wildlife/Easement Areas”, also known as Wildlife Protection Zones.
 These zones, which are shown on most plat maps, are designed to preserve the natural habitat of the abundant wildlife in Red Hawk, as well as protect the aesthetic beauty of the landscape.
 Generally speaking, no buildings or improvements are allowed in these zones and no motorized vehicles of any type may be used in these zones.
 Red Hawk lots vary in size from approximately ten to forty acres, with twenty-three total lots.
 Lots may not be subdivided.

 No improvements of any kind can begin without the prior approval of the Environmental Committee.
 This includes, but is not limited to any: (1) grading or excavating (2) cutting of driveways or roads (3) removal of shrubs, trees or other natural vegetation (4) erection of any temporary or permanent structures or signs (5) introduction of horses or other animals.
-In other words, nothing should be started without the prior written approval of the Environmental Committee.
+In other words, nothing should be started without prior written approval.
+If you wish to make a modification - click here to submit an application.

 Red Hawk operates its own private water system that consists of a series of wells and storage tanks.
 Although adequate for all household needs, this system was not designed to provide water for irrigation or extensive outdoor watering.
 At the beginning of construction each residence is required to be equipped with an approved exterior water meter that will be read annually.